 The monitoring described in this Standard is applicable where nuclear and hazardous substances might be released to the environment as the result of the normal operation of a nuclear facility or licensed activity.

-(a) the presence of nuclear substances such as radionuclides or radioactive substances;
+a) nuclear substances such as radionuclides or radioactive substances;

-(d) biological characteristics such as toxicity or fecal coliform.
+d) biological characteristics such as toxicity or fecal coliform.

 This Standard addresses monitoring intended to provide ascertained (measured) or estimated (unmeasured) release quantities and concentrations associated with continuous or intermittent releases of nuclear or hazardous substances emitted during normal operation.

 Note: Reasonably foreseeable upset events are included within normal operations but this Standard does not address releases that result from accidents.

 This Standard addresses monitoring performed for regulatory purposes (compliance monitoring).

 Some of the guidance in this Standard can be applied to monitoring performed for the sole benefit or use of the operator (process monitoring), in which case it might not be necessary to apply the same degree of rigour or QA to process monitoring as would be necessary for compliance monitoring.
 As such, it might not be necessary to apply the guidance on interpretation of data (Clause 9 of this Standard and CSA N288.0), QA (Clause 10 of this Standard and CSA N288.0), and reporting (CSA N288.0) to process monitoring.
 For all Clauses, it is the responsibility of the operator to determine if a particular requirement is appropriate for process monitoring in a given situation.